atul19971/angular-pallete-generator/README.md

 # angular-pallete-generator
-Generate pallete code using hexcode.
+- Generate pallete code using hexcode.
+- Work in progress.
+Currently not usable